secretstartups/handbook/sales/forecasting/index.html.md

 (Note that the above requires Renewal Loss to be forecasted)

-VIDEO COMING SOON on how to submiy your ARR and your ARR Basis forecasts.
+VIDEO COMING SOON on how to submit your ARR and your ARR Basis forecasts.
 The following sections provide you with additional information on our forecasting methodologies and practices.

 ### Opportunity Management Requirements